avramandrei/UPB-SemEval-2020-Task-6/README.md

 Fine-tuned Multi-task | 25.7 | 25.2 | 25.5 | - | - | - |

 ## Cite
-Please consider citing the following [paper](https://www.aclweb.org/anthology/2020.semeval-1.97.pdf) as a thank you to the authors:
+If you are using this repository, please consider citing the following [paper](https://www.aclweb.org/anthology/2020.semeval-1.97.pdf) as a thank you to the authors:
 ```
 @inproceedings{avram-etal-2020-upb,
     title = "{UPB} at {S}em{E}val-2020 Task 6: Pretrained Language Models for Definition Extraction",